 • Simplicity and reliability of operation.

-• There are no restrictions on the composition of the solution either - it can be gravel, expanded clay, gravel, and so on.
+• There are also no restrictions on the composition of the solution - it can be crushed stone, expanded clay, gravel, and so on.

-The fourth mixing principle is called vibrational.
+The fourth principle of mixing is called vibrational.
 Recently, some craftsmen have been mixing the solution using vibration.
 If we talk about large-scale volumes, the results can be the most stunning.
-Usually, the vibratory mixing principle is used when it is necessary to produce an accurate reinforced concrete structure with good performance.
+Typically, the vibration mixing principle is used when it is necessary to produce a precise reinforced concrete structure with good performance characteristics.

-Under normal conditions, the gearbox and drive are replaced by the most powerful hammer drill (permissible minimum 1.3 kW).
-Its vibrational action must be independent.
-It is not necessary to press the cartridge.
+Under normal conditions, the gearbox and drive are replaced by a powerful hammer drill (permissible minimum 1.3 kW).
+Its vibration action must be independent.
+There is no need to press the cartridge.

 Concrete mixer gearbox photo

-In general, vibratory mixing allows you to create an almost perfect concrete mix.
-However, for the preparation of a "heavy" solution, it is also not optimal.
+In general, vibration mixing allows you to create an almost perfect concrete mixture.
+However, it is also not optimal for preparing a “heavy” solution.

 Concrete mixer from a milk can (flask)

-It should be understood that not every suburban area has access to electricity.
-Therefore, it would be quite logical to make a hand-made type and a small volume.
-A do-it-yourself milk flask concrete mixer is a very simple and straightforward option.
-You will need the can itself, pipe cuttings, or any other similarly shaped scrap metal.
-It can be done in 2-3 hours, the main range of work falls on the cooking of the frame.
+It is worth understanding that not everyone has access to electricity. summer cottage.
+Therefore, it would be quite logical to make a homemade product of a manual type and of small volume.
+A DIY concrete mixer made from a milk flask is a very simple and uncomplicated option.
+You will need the can itself, pipe scraps or any other scrap metal of a similar shape.
+It can be done in 2-3 hours; the main scope of work involves welding the frame.

-• Taking a round pipe, bend the handle as shown in the figure.
-Weld water couplings at the top.
-Their diameter inside must exceed the diameter of the pipe that is used for the handle.
+• Taking round pipe, bend the handle as shown in the picture.
+Weld the water couplings at the top.
+Their internal diameter must exceed the diameter of the pipe used for the handle.

 • Pass the tube through the flask, making holes, and then weld it to the body.

-• It is extremely important to find the center of gravity of the concrete mixer with your own hands in order to turn it easily.
-To simplify the design, you can do without the use of a coupling.
-Cut arcuate notches in the frame and lay the axle on them.
+• It is extremely important to find the center of gravity of the concrete mixer with your own hands so that it can be turned easily.
+To simplify the design, you can do without using a coupling.
+Cut arc-shaped recesses in the frame and place the axle on them.

 The unit, although simple, is not the most reliable.
 Therefore, for manufacturing it is better to use some other drawings.